Welcome to the ‘Commercial Bulletin’ with Emma Callahan, a Q&A focused on changemakers and leaders in the commercial real estate space.

 Tell me a little bit more about your organization, a brief introduction

-Expand on the technology that your organization implements in the real estate space and how you differentiate it from other offerings in the space.
+Expand on the technology that your organization implements in the commercial real estate space and how you differentiate it from other offerings in the space.

 What does the coming year hold for your company?
 What are your expansion plans?

 We are growing really fast all over the USA and we are focused on continuing that growth.
 We’ve grown our sales team pretty significantly lately so we’re expecting our growth to continue to accelerate and we’ve released some super exciting new products over the past few months that we’re rolling out to our properties right now and we can’t wait to see how our partners like them.

 What have been your learnings when it comes to attracting and hiring the right talent?

 I used to take a more passive role in recruiting, waiting for candidates to apply, but I’ve learned that you really need to prioritize getting out there and finding ways to connect with the people you’re interested in.
 As far as hiring, I think I take a less structured approach to interviewing than most.
 I think you learn way more about a person when you can get them out of ‘interview mode’ by asking about things they’re not expecting.
 I like to ask questions about things other than their work experience, the stuff you usually find on the very bottom of someone’s resume like what they majored in, clubs they’ve joined, side projects they’ve worked on, etc. By asking questions about those things, you very quickly learn if the person you’re interviewing is innately curious and what they care about, and the interview tends to turn into more of a conversation that flows naturally when you hit those topics.
 You’re not going to learn as much about someone if you are following an interview script.

 Where do you envision the CRE space heading in the next few years?